concc-build/concc/README.md

 time make icecc-build JOBS=64
 ```

-Icecream often consumed 90% or more of the CPU usage on the local machine.
-On
+Icecream often consumed 90% or more of the CPU usage on the laptop PC.
+On the
-the other hand, concc consumed less then Icecream even when running 64 jobs.
+other hand, concc consumed less then Icecream on the laptop PC even when running
-Probably, concc can perform more build jobs in parallel.
+64 jobs.
+Probably, concc can perform more build jobs in parallel on the laptop
+PC.

-Icecream may be faster than concc if it runs on a powerful machine.
-As
+Icecream was faster than concc on the powerful PC.
+As described in the previous
-described in the previous section, one of causes of the slowdown is
+section, one of causes of the slowdown is preprocessing `#include` directives
-preprocessing `#include` directives with high degree of parallelism on the local
+with high degree of parallelism on the local machine.
+Generally, it requires
-machine.
-Generally, it requires many computation resources.
+many computational resources.

-concc stably consumed CPU resources on remote machines.
-The peak value of the
+concc stably consumed CPU resources on remote machines on the both case.
+The
-CPU usage Icecream consumed was higher than concc, but its CPU usage is more
+peak value of the CPU usage Icecream consumed was higher than concc, but its CPU
-fluctuational than concc.
+usage was more fluctuational than concc on the laptop PC.

+concc tended to consume less network bandwidth than Icecream.
+Icecream consumed
+more than 300 Mbps on the local machine for sending data when running 64 jobs in
+parallel.
+On the other hand, concc consumed 40 Mbps or less for that in the
+stationary phase.

 concc sometimes stopped due to IO errors which were probably caused by some bugs
 in the build system.